huaminghuangtw/Evergreen-Notes/Permanent-Notes/Prioritization.md

 ---

-Don't sweat the small stuff.
-Don't major in minor things.
+Don’t sweat the small stuff.
+Don’t major in minor things.
 Learn to differentiate the majors and the minors.

 ---

-If you have more than 3 priorities, you don't have any.
+If you have more than 3 priorities, you don’t have any.
 You must choose what to focus on.
-Not choosing is the worst thing you can do because now you're compromising everything. _If everything is a priority, nothing is a priority._
+Not choosing is the worst thing you can do because now you’re compromising everything. _If everything is a priority, nothing is a priority._

 ---